Saturday, June 6, 2009

 After our tour ended we broke off into groups to do different activities involved with cave exploring.
 I wanted to do the hardest activity, but that one filled up pretty much immediately, so I did the medium activity.
 We left the cave and walked through the forest to another entrance.
 There the sixteen or so of us, entered a small tunnel about one flashlight to every 3 people.
 When I say a small tunnel, I mean you were crawling on your hands and knees the whole time.
 It was only probably 100 feet long, and the exit was about 20 feet from the entrance.
 It was a neat experience though, and what was even neater was the opportunity to do the tunnel again without flashlights.
 All you could really do was follow the person in front of you and grope around so you wouldn’t miss a drop down or a rock at head height.

 Lunch followed this, and towards the end of our lunch another People to People group pulled in.
 These were elementary students from Texas, and they were quite cute.
 They had also been staying at the Capricorn Resort, though they were in a separate building.
-Not long after they sat down, a lady from the Capricorn Caves came out with a fruit bat.
-Apparently fruit bats don’t mind being out during the day, so she brought him out and spoke about bats in general and the differences between fruit and insect bats.
-The bat was very cute.

 We drove the hour home, afterward, and had a chance to partake in the activities offered at the resort.
 Emylee and I wanted to go kayaking, but the kayaks wern't around or something so we ended up over at the ping pong table with some people.
 I threw some Frisbees with Kathie until the waterslide (which was really fun) at the pool opened.
 Around 4:15 Emylee wandered off to take a picture of the kangaroo sign and then get ready for dinner.

 This dinner was a special dinner – we were eating at a crocodile farm.
 It was about an hour drive out, so, being winter, it was dark by the time we got there.
 We had a crocodile chowder as a first course.
 The soup itself was a little too000000000 chowdery from my taste, but the croc itself tasted fine.
 A lot like chicken with a slightly stronger flavor and more of a fishy texture.
 As we waited for the main course we had the chance to look around the shop for a while.
-There were huge croc skins on the wall and stuffed crocs in a few places as well.
-There was a picture of a 6 meter (about 18 feet) croc, which is just mind-blowing.
-There were also some kangaroo skins for sale.
-That was sad, but they were really soft.

 After a dinner – fish – we went out to go look at some crocs.
 A man whose family owned the farm was our guide.
 First he showed us the biggest croc on the farm – 16 ft long.
 He was really cool looking, though he didn’t move much because it was too cold.
 When he did move, it was graceful and very smooth – almost catlike.
 I was glad to be behind a fence, though our guide trusted him enough to hop in the pen with him.